xavi-pinsach/kzg-grandsums-study/README.md

 This repository is a study about the grand-sums proposal by Héctor Masip / Polygon zkEvm.
 It explores the concept and implementation of grand-sums instead grand-product.

+To be able to compare the performance of grand-sums and grand-product, we have implemented both.
+The grand-product protocol can be found [here](https://hackmd.io/-5URcycYTlOgJTt3rCMrpw).

 ⚠️ **Warning: This Repository is for Study Purposes Only!** ⚠️

 Please note that this repository is intended for study and experimental purposes.
 It is not meant to be used in a production environment.
 The code provided here may not have undergone thorough testing, and it may contain bugs or security vulnerabilities.